Designing for Hope University: The Award Winning Educators Series with Andrew Wilson

 Andrew Wilson 25:30

 Oh, I think so.
-From my perspective, I think there's always going to be that chafing between the two, there's always going to be a destabilizing of the system when the learning experience is just taking off, in this sense that students are pursuing their own questions and running with them in directions that certainly the instructors never anticipated.
+From my perspective, I think there's always going to be that chafing between the two, there's always going to be a destabilizing of the system when the learning experience is just taking off, in the sense that students are pursuing their own questions and running with them in various directions that certainly the instructors never anticipated.
 Creativity often ends up transforming structures, it’s the thing that kind of breaks the mold a little bit.
-I don't necessarily always feel comfortable in there, in the role of the guide on the side, instead of sage on the stage.
-It's destabilizing to my training, and the system that I operate within, yet the system that I operate in, and my training gives me a lot of tools to be effective in a situation where I feel like I'm a little free flowing, and I'm not quite sure how things are going to go.
+I don't necessarily always feel comfortable in there, in the role of the “guide on the side,” instead of “sage on the stage.”
+It's destabilizing to my training, and the system that I operate within, yet the system that I operate in, and my training gives me a lot of tools to be effective in a situation where I feel like I'm a little more free flowing, and where I'm not quite sure how things are going to go.
 I think I value that middle position of instability, that's kind of where I try to put myself.

 Jessica Riddell 28:54

 I'm struck by how fruitful and productive your sabbaticals are because in your first sabbatical, you created maker spaces where you understood this sort of tactile joy of creating and designing things, and then in another sabbatical you did the Santiago de Compostela.
 It just strikes me that in your sabbatical, you did that journey, but you also brought it back for your students with various kinds of walk and talk journals and challenging your students to walk 10 kilometers a week and free their minds up to embody their learning journey.
 So, first, you've just made a case for why sabbaticals need to be protected, supported, amplified, and resourced at Hope University and in all of our institutions.